To be able to create and sell an archival quality print, you must make sure all elements are archival quality. This includes:

 - The ink used to print the image; most giclée printmakers recommend pigment inks.

 - Any tape, glue, mounts or storage containers that come into contact with the print should be acid free.

 For more in depth information on archival quality prints, click here to read eInnovation News: What does ‘Archival Quality’ Mean?

 MK, MB, PK and MB refer to the photo black ink cartridges in fine art and photographic inkjet printers.
-Some printer models will allow you to change these manually, on others the type of black ink is linked to the media setting you choose and is therefore set automatically by the printer.
+Some printer models will allow you to change these manually; on others the type of black ink is linked to the media setting you choose and is therefore set automatically by the printer.

-‘K’ actually stands for key, this comes from the four colour CMYK colour space – Cyan, Magenta, Yellow and Key (black).
-When referring to MK or PK ink, the ‘M’ stands for Matte and the ‘P’ stands for Photo Key.
+‘K’ actually stands for key; this comes from the four colour CMYK colour space – Cyan, Magenta, Yellow and Key (black).
+When referring to MK or PK ink, the ‘M’ stands for Matte Key and the ‘P’ stands for Photo Key.
 So PK stands for Photo Black and MK stands for Matte Black.

 RC stands for Resin Coated, a type of paper base material.
 During manufacturing resin coated papers are sealed with two polyethylene layers (front and back) making them impenetrable to liquids and resistant to curling.
 This polyethylene layer is then coated with inkjet receptive technology, enabling you to print onto the surface.